contember/docs/docs/schema/overview.md

 ### Entity

 Basic unit in model schema is called entity.
-Each entity can have columns and relationships to other entities.
+Each entity can have fields.
+There are two kind of fields - [columns](columns.md) holding a value and [relationships](relationships.md) to other entities.

 Each entity is represented as a PostgreSQL table.